awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-console-analysis.md

 ## Personally identifiable information \(PII\)<a name="realtime-analysis-console-pii"></a>

 The **PII** tab lists entities in your input text that contain personally identifiable information \(PII\)\.
 A PII entity is a textual reference to personal data that could be used to identify an individual, such as an address, bank account number, or phone number\.
-For more information, see [PII entities](how-pii.md)\.
+For more information, see [Detecting PII entities](how-pii.md)\.

 The **PII** tab provides two analysis modes:
 + Offsets